blue-hexagon/PowerScraper/README.md

 ## Contributing

-The project is pretty easy to extend and you won't need to concern yourself with any of the codebase besides all the scraping logic that is contained within `Core.Scraping.Modules.<ModuleName>`, where you find the modules and collectors that do the handle the scraping.
+The project is pretty easy to extend and you won't need to concern yourself with any of the codebase besides all the scraping logic that is contained within `Core.Scraping.Modules.<ModuleName>`, where you find the modules and scrapers; a module is equivalent to a category and modules can be nested.

+Modules can contain other modules or they can contain scrapers.
+The whole datastructure for the modules and scrapers are set up as a generalized tree where the leafs are scrapers and any other node which is not a leaf is a module.
+The only rule is that you cannot setup an empty module without at least one child that is a scraper (hence a category cannot be a leaf).

+To add new modules or scrapers, the code should be self-explanatory enough I hope.

+Since it was pretty easy to implement, I've added support for a few other operating systems in case someone would find it fun to implement scrapers for these.
+I might do some for Linux once the Windows scrapers are completed.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue.
 Also, don't forget to give the project a star ⭐!

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch (`git checkout -b feature/YourAwesomeNewScraper`)
 3. Commit your Changes (`git commit -m '...'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch (`git push origin feature/YourAwesomeNewScraper`)
 5. Open a Pull Request

 <p align="right">(<a href="#readme-top">back to top</a>)</p>